JeffIrwin/syntran/README.md

 // 10
 ```

+⚠ I highly suggest saving functions in a `.syntran` file.
+In addition to usability, the REPL is buggy with functions.

 Functions must be defined before they are called.
 That means that recursive functions are not possible currently, neither with a function directly calling itself, nor with two functions which both call each other.

 Here's a functions that performs matrix-vector multiplication: